Feeling of heaviness in vaginal area? pressure in your pelvis?

 Uterine prolapse – Uterus descending and dropping down into the vaginal space

-Vault prolapse – Can Occur after a hysterectomy where the top portion of the vagina sinks into vaginal space
+Vault prolapse – Can Occur after a hysterectomy, where the top portion of the vagina sinks into the vaginal space

 Cystocele – Bladder pushing on the front of the vagina

 Rectocele: the rectum bulging from the back of the vaginal wall.
-A clinical study noted that most women presenting with prolapse complained of obstructed defecation and clinically was noted to have had posterior-compartment prolapse (Dietz et. al. 2018)
+A clinical study noted that most women presenting with prolapse complained of obstructed defecation and clinically were noted to have had posterior-compartment prolapse (Dietz et al., 2018)

 *It is not uncommon to have more than one prolapse occurring at the same time*

-Sexual dysfunction with Pelvic Organ prolapse is prevalent in women frequently reporting having less sexual desire, arousal, orgasm, and pain, with negative implications on a relationship with their partners ( Lucia La rosa et al. .2019)
+Sexual dysfunction with Pelvic Organ prolapse is prevalent in women, frequently reporting having less sexual desire, arousal, orgasm, and pain, with negative implications on their relationship with their partners ( Lucia La rosa et al., .2019)

-Surgery usually is opted for patients having severe prolapse, having at least stage II prolapse or are having bothersome symptoms and have failed conservative approach.
+Surgery usually is opted for patients with severe prolapse, at least stage II prolapse or bothersome symptoms and have failed the conservative approach.